 I used to see this as a setback, but after directing and producing one of my shortest scripts, I now see it as a blessing.
 I want to be involved in producing the rest of my scripts, the ones that took me a long time to write.
 To what extent, I still don’t know.

 What do you think is the easiest path to achieve this?
-I directed a short film mainly to show the type of 'stories I like to write, but a screenwriting teacher advised me to learn about filmmaking and direct my work, but is there an easier way to have control over the stories I have written?
+I produced a short film mainly to show the type of 'stories I like to write, but a screenwriting teacher advised me to learn about filmmaking and direct my work, but is there an easier way to have creative control over the stories I have written?
 What do you think?
 Thanks.

 Suzanne Bronson